 - Appellants will be given at least 10 days’ notice of the date and location of the appeal hearing.

-- Appellants will be able to submit additional evidence to support their appeal up to 6 school days before the hearing.
+- Appellants and admission authority will be able to submit additional evidence to support their appeal up to 6 school days before the hearing.
 This will enable photocopying and circulation to all parties in advance of the hearing.

 - Decision letters will be sent to parents / carers within five school days of the hearing.